 In her 30+ years as a nurse, Beckie Balch, RN, MSN-Ed., has enjoyed a broad range of experiences in patient care.
 Starting out in the hospital setting as a labor and delivery nurse, she knew she’d found her passion and continued to pursue it.
 From supporting and caring for soon to be mothers at a 33-bed labor and recovery facility boasting 300+ deliveries a month to counseling and triage for a 10 physician OBGYN clinic, you could say Balch has a little experience in the field.Read Mrs. Balch's Story

 See application packet for ALL details, but generally, the process involves:

 1. Complete an application for admission form.

-2. Provide: Official copy of ACT taken within the past 5 year with overall score of 19 or greater OR
+2. Provide: Official copy of ACT taken within the past 5 years with a score of 19 or greater in reading and math OR

 Residential Care Facilities

 For information concerning working conditions, physical requirements, employment and job outlook please refer to the Occupational Outlook Handbook (OOH) at http://www.bls.gov/ooh/